<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=379808255917134&amp;ev=PageView&amp;noscript=1">

 Since fleas really are a nasty pest, you want to make sure that your pet has all of the layers of protection that he or she needs to remain safe.

-Working with Professional Pest Control in Northern Virginia
+Choosing Professional Flea Control in Northern Virginia

 We know that your pet's (and your family’s) safety is important to you.
 While fleas are typically an animal problem, they can also bite and bother humans.
 In fact, if your pet brings fleas inside, you could end up dealing with an entire indoor infestation!